 - Very little chopping: Just mince the onion and you're done.
 The rest is just tossing stuff together-gotta love a low-effort, high-reward kind of recipe.

 - All the textures: Creamy avocado, crunchy almonds, tangy dressing, and chewy cranberries.
-Every bite’s got something going on
+Every bite has something going on.

 This recipe only needs a few ingredients!
 All the quantities are in the recipe card below, but here are a few noteworthy tips.